 Also known as "reinforcers", rewards should be motivating to the child, and given when activities are completed.

-Positive reinforcement is a pillar in evidence-based Applied Behavior Analysis principles.
+Positive reinforcement is a pillar in Evidence-based Techniques used in Therapy.

 The child will get bored with one type of reward, so you are provided with choices!